OUTREACH EVENTS

 PLANT TOURS

 Fairfield-Suisun Sewer District is proud to provide information about the critical role it plays in creating a clean and healthy environment.
-However, during these unprecedented times of Covid-19, we highly encourage Virtual Plant Tours to continue wastewater treatment education.
 You may contact us at 707-429-8930 for more information or submit a General Request form (page).

 SEWER AND WATER SERVICES